LemLib/LemLib/.github/CONTRIBUTING.md

 For further information, check out [.clang-format](../.clang-format).

-We use the [clang-format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) extension to format our code.
+We use the [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) extension to format our code.
 You can use the `.clang-format` file in the root directory of the project to configure your IDE to use the same formatting rules as we do.
-You can also use the `clang-format` command line tool to format your code.
-You can find more information about the tool [here](https://clang.llvm.org/docs/ClangFormat.html).
+In VSCode, you will want to make sure your `Editor: Default Formatter` is set to Clangd if you have another editor installed.

 ### 💄Commit Messages